-How to Make Wedding Thank You Cards Truly Distinctive in 8 Steps
+How to Make Truly Unique Wedding Thank You Cards 8 Distinctive Ways

 I wrote a post a while back about how writing thank-you notes is far more than just proper etiquette, it’s good for your marriage.
 And whether you send traditional thank you cards or more creative ones, they’re bound to have a few things in common.
 Every thank you note should begin with a salutation followed by a customary note of appreciation that touches on the specific joy that the gift you received will bring you and your spouse—closing with a note about future times together.
 But how, exactly, you execute on those elements is entirely up to you.
 Each of the following wedding cards with thank-you themes with ideas employs varying degrees of customization, just remember that it’s ultimately very important—no matter how heartfelt the preprinted text on your note is—that each person feels singled out.
 In other words, there’s no way around adding at least a little handwritten text.

 1. Share the Spoils

 Have your wedding photographer snap a photograph of you and your brand-new spouse wearing expressions of great surprise and standing next to the gift table.
 For your custom thank-you cards, simply upload your photo into the Mixbook editor.
 With each card you send, hand-draw an arrow pointing to a gift in your loot pile with a few pithy words like “score!” or “yesssss!” or “yeah, baby!”
 And if it’s your grandma you’re thanking, maybe stick with something a little more conservative like, “our favorite gift!”